A General Theory of Liquidity Provisioning for Prediction Markets: Discussion and open directions

 \section{Discussion and open directions}

-We have given a general protocol for liquidity provisioning in prediction markets, and more broadly any automated market making setting including decentralized finance (DeFi).
-In a sense that we formalize in \S~\ref{sec:liquidty_discussion} and \S~\ref{sec:equivalence}, this protocol is maximally expressive, though as discussed in \S~\ref{sec:practical_considerations} and \S~\ref{sec:DeFi} it can be restricted for computational convenience.
-One natural direction for future work is to further explore specific restrictions, and study the tradeoffs in expressiveness and computation, and the implications for market efficiency.
+We have given a general protocol for liquidity provisioning in prediction markets (\S~\ref{sec:protocol-pred-markets}), and more broadly any automated market making setting including decentralized finance.
+In a sense that we formalize in \S~\ref{sec:equivalence} and \S~\ref{sec:liquidity_discussion}, this protocol is maximally expressive, though it can be restricted for computational convenience, or LP ease-of-use.
+We also provide an impossibility result on the design of trading fees (\S~\ref{sec:fees}).
+One avenue for future work is the design of simple liquidity-dependent fees that can work in practice.
+Another direction is to further explore specific restrictions, and study the tradeoffs in expressiveness and computation, and the implications for market efficiency.

-One such restriction relevant to prediction markets is to restrict to an \emph{incomplete market}, where not every outcome has its own Arrow--Debreu security.
-This too is a special case of our protocol, where one restricts to cost functions that are flat outside of the incomplete subspace of possible bundles of securities.

-Beyond these directions, one particularly pressing future direction is to study the design of the fee function.
-As discussed in \S~\ref{sec:DeFi}, fee functions in DeFi take the form $\beta\r_+$ for a constant $\beta>0$, where $\r_+$ denotes the vector with only the positive coordinates of $\r$.
-In particular, this fee is itself a bundle of assets, which in prediction markets corresponds to a bundle of outcome-contingent securities.
-As we describe in \S~\ref{sec:fee_discussion}, however, for more than 2 assets, this commonly used fee breaks the key budget-balance property that the trader's fee covers the sum of all the LP fees.
-The norm-based fee we propose in \S~\ref{sec:protocol_main} does balance the budget, but is complex for LPs and may not behave well.
-Designing fees with useful properties thus remains an important line of future work.